enarjord/passivbot_binance_isolated_margin_legacy/README.md

 the bot's purpose is to accumulate btc

-it simultaneously longs and shorts any btc quoted market, with default profit margin of 0.025%
+it simultaneously longs and shorts any btc quoted market

 it longs by making small bids and shorts by borrowing coin from binance and making small asks